johnallsup/audio_static_image_video_generator_1/README.md

 takes time, even for a static image, and rendering also takes time, much longer than is necessary using this method.

+## Temporary Files
+Since naturally it is necessary to be able to write to the target directory, we create temporary files there, and then clean them up afterwards.

+## Dependencies
+The script requires a Python 3 installation (3.10 is sufficient) with PySide6 and Pillow installed.

+## Windows
+If the system Python has PySide6 and Pillow installed, then `SimpleStaticVideoGenerator.py` can be run from the explorer.

+Quite possibly this could be packaged as a self-contained `.exe` but that hasn't be done here (yet).

 ## Icons
 The icons are just the result of asking Gemini for one once the working program was finished.